dunhamsteve/newt/README.md

-"Unifiers as Equivalences" has unification with types.
-Look into adapting some of that (or at least read/understand it).
-Indexed types are mentioned here.

-"Elaborating Dependent (Co)pattern Matching" describes building case trees.
-Section 5.2 has the algorithm.

-"A prettier printer" was the basis of the pretty printer.

-"Elaboration Zoo" was a resource for typechecking and elaboration.
-In particular pattern unification and handling of implicits is based on that.

 - [x] Support primitives
-- Make DCon/TCon separate from Ref?
+- [ ] Make DCon/TCon separate from Ref?
 (Or add flavor to VRef/Ref?
 If processing is often the same.
 I think I want arity though.
 I don't think a checked DCon can be overapplied, but it could be underapplied without special form.
 And special form is possibly difficult if not collecting a stack on the way down...

 Need to typecheck case - learning stuff like `n = S k` is not happening and the final bit of the data constructor doesn't unify with the data type, because we're not handling `Bnd n =?= Val`.
 Cockx collects a list of constraints.
 We might want flags on unification to enable that?